-Bug 168143 - Embedded Firebird databases aren't cross-platform/portable
+Bug 168143 - Embedded Firebird databases are Firebird-version aren't portable (depend on firebird version)

 Status: NEW